mwaskom/lyman/doc/experiments.rst

 The Experiment File
 -------------------

-In lyman terminology, an *experiment* corresponds to a set of raw data and preprocessing parameters.
-It is thus more specific than a *project*, as one project can have multiple experiments, but more general than a *design* or *model*, as you can define and analyze several different models corresponding to the same experiment.
 Experiments are defined by creating a Python file in your lyman directory called ``<experiment>.py``.
-This is just a regular Python file that gets imported as a module.
+This is just a regular Python file that gets imported as a module at runtime.

 There is a default set of parameters that will be overridden by the fields in this file; to see these defaults, run the following code::